 How to get hired to teach English in Mexico

 Private language schools in Mexico hire year-round, so educators interested in teaching English in Mexico are encouraged to check frequently for new teaching jobs.
 English teachers are generally expected to commit to a one-year contract.

 The school year in Mexico begins in late August and ends in July, making this the busiest hiring period for international schools and universities.
 Vacancies for teaching jobs are posted throughout the previous spring.
-Interested applicants should register with Teach Away in order to apply for teaching jobs in Mexico.

 Teaching English in a private language school usually requires a Bachelor’s degree, and most schools prefer candidates who have TESOL or TEFL certification.
 Applicants for university English teaching jobs in Mexico will often need to have a Master’s degree in addition to an ESL teaching qualification, such as a TESOL or TEFL certificate.

-In order to apply to teach in Mexico’s international schools, educators will need a valid teaching license in their home state or country.
+To teach in Mexico’s international schools, educators will need a valid teaching license in their home state or country.
 Previous full-time experience is an advantage, although some schools welcome applications from newly qualified teachers.

 The visa that allows foreign citizens to teach in Mexico is called an FM3.
 Teachers will need documentation from their school, such as an employment offer, in order to apply for an FM3.
-If offered a position, your Teach Away placement coordinator will provide assistance throughout the visa application process, although teachers are ultimately responsible for their own visa application.

 This colorful nation is rich in tradition, history, art and religion, and has something for every type of teacher.
 With a low cost of living and spectacular natural scenery, Mexico offers both relaxation and adventure.